Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Numerical experiments

-In this experiment, we set $K=50$.
+and its analytical solution is given by $u(x,t) = e^{-t} \sin(50 \pi x)$.
 We randomly sample 4000 interior collocation points and 200 boundary points for each boundary segment.
 The MLP baseline has 4 hidden layers with width 40, while all KAN variants use an architecture with layer sizes [2,5,5,1] and 30 grid points per activation.
-The KAN model uses cubic B-spline activations, and the grid range of KAN variations is set as $(x_l,x_r)=(0,1)$, same as \cite{wang2024kolmogorov}.
+The KAN model uses cubic B-spline activations, and the grid range of KAN variations is set as $(x_l,x_r)=(0,1)$, same as \citet{wang2024kolmogorov}.
 All models are trained using the Adam optimizer with a learning rate $10^{-3}$ and an exponential learning rate scheduler with $\gamma=0.999$ applied each epoch.
 Training is performed for 15,000 epochs.

 The results presented in \cref{fig:heat} show that both RBF-KAN and Free-RBF-KAN can successfully learn this high frequency problem.
 While RBF-KAN attains slightly lower accuracy than KAN, it trains in roughly half the time required by KAN.
 Incorporating adaptive grids and smoothness further improves the performance: Free-RBF-KAN achieves higher accuracy than both KAN and RBF-KAN.
-Although the additional flexibilities in Free-RBF-KAN increase the training time slighly, Free-RBF-KAN remains substantially faster than KAN, as shown in (\cref{tbl:heat}).
+Although the additional flexibilities in Free-RBF-KAN increase the training time slighly, Free-RBF-KAN remains substantially faster than KAN, as shown in \cref{tbl:heat}.